- About SEAS

 I am NOT a Citizen or Permanent Resident of the United States.
 Am I eligible?

-Most of our funding for the program is provided by the National Science Foundation, which has the restriction that participants must be Citizens or Permanent Residents of the United States.
+Most of our funding for the program is provided by the National Science Foundation, which restricts participants to Citizens or Permanent Residents of the United States.
 The Wyss Institute for Biologically Inspired Engineering and the Rowland Institute at Harvard do not carry that restriction.
+Students who are NOT Citizens or Permanent Residents of the United States will only be considered for projects funded by the Wyss and Rowland Institutes.

 If you are an international student, you may find this link on obtaining the appropriate visa useful: